masonfmatthews/rails_assignments/projects/stack_undertow/README.md

 * Anyone can search for Questions and Answers, so that they can find them faster and more easily.
   * Search results should be ranked by quality.
   * Results in the list should contain the number of Votes and Answers.
+* Askers can receive an e-mail when one of their Questions is answered, so that they know when to log back in.

 ## Hard Mode